Costa Rica Embassy Canada

 This may seem like too long, and it can be, especially if you don’t submit the correct documentation.
 At Document Authentication Canada, we streamline the authentication process, saving you time and money.
 Get in touch with us on 1-855-700-5840 for a free document evaluation and quote.

-No, you don’t.
+Global Affairs Canada can apostille documents in English or French.
 However, for your legalized documents to be valid, you do need to translate them when in Costa Rica.
 Documents in any other language except Spanish must be translated by an official translator.
 The website of the Ministry of Foreign Affairs of Costa Rica has a list of official translators.

 Embassy of Costa Rica in Canada